zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ### Version 0.3 - 2014-12-24 ###

-- Added Vray 3.0 support for Maya/Standalone
+- Added Vray 3.0 support for Maya/Standalone/Vray RT
 - Added a Vray 3.0 for Max version of the `DomemasterStereo` and `LatLongStereo` source code.
 The GUI elements still need to be fine tuned and the Visual Studio makefile needs a bit of work to fix a `LibDescription` compiling error.

 ## To Do List ##